sureshvenkatesan/jas_helm_install/README.md

 ```text
 "oidc.eks..amazonaws.com/id/:sub": "system:serviceaccount::artifactory"
 ```

-Here are the steps:
+**Here are the steps:**
-1.

-Create an IAM role that the Artifactory's pods service account can take on, equipped with a policy that bestows upon them the privileges to list,  read from and write i.e the `"Action": "s3:*"` to the 'davidro-binstore' S3 bucket.
+1. Create an IAM role that the Artifactory's pods service account can take on, equipped with a policy that bestows upon them the privileges to list,  read from and write i.e the `"Action": "s3:*"` to the 'davidro-binstore' S3 bucket.
 This bucket is intended to serve as the filestore for Artifactory.